-Michael Kobor, Ph.D., is a distinguished Professor at the University of British Columbia in the Department of Medical Genetics and the Centre for Molecular Medicine and Therapeutics.
-He holds prestigious chairs including the Canada Research Chair in Social Epigenetics and the Sunny Hill BC Leadership Chair in Child Development.
+Dr. Michael Kobor, a distinguished Professor in the UBC Department of Medical Genetics and the Centre for Molecular Medicine and Therapeutics, holds prestigious chairs including the Canada Research Chair in Social Epigenetics and the Sunny Hill BC Leadership Chair in Child Development.
 He leads the "Healthy Starts" theme at BC Children's Hospital Research Institute and serves as a Senior Fellow at the Canadian Institute for Advanced Research.
-Michael Kobor's pioneering work delves into the intricate interplay between genetics and environment, particularly focusing on epigenetic mechanisms shaping genome function and gene expression.
-His collaborative approach involves psychology and population health studies to unravel the impact of socio-economic factors on gene expression.
+Dr. Kobor's pioneering work delves into the intricate interplay between genetics and environment, particularly focusing on epigenetic mechanisms shaping genome function and gene expression.
+Dr. Kobor's collaborative approach involves psychology and population health studies to unravel the impact of socio-economic factors on gene expression.
 Passionate about interdisciplinary endeavors, he underscores the transformative potential of epigenetics in understanding and enhancing human health.